National Risk Assessment

 Dutch policy to prevent and combat money laundering is based on the recommendations of the Financial Action Task Force (FATF) and EU directives and regulations.
 According to the fourth EU anti-money laundering Directive EU member states are obliged to implement a risk-based policy against money laundering and terrorist financing and to establish a National Risk Assessment (NRA).
 The first NRA was carried out in 2017.
 The goal was to identify the ten most significant risks relating to money laundering in terms of their potential impact and to assess the ‘resilience’ of the policy instruments designed to prevent and combat money laundering.
 Resilience entails the functioning of policy instruments (including legislation), whereby the following is applicable: the greater the resilience, the more the risks are combatted.

-The ten most significant risks to money laundering:
+The ten most significant risks of money laundering:

 - Money laundering via financial institutions (especially banks)